charbonnierg/public-hiring-test/PULL_REQUEST.md

   - This will allow developers to have their own settings without having to worry about conflicts.
   - IMO developers should be able to control their `settings.json` file, while having sane defaults in `settings.default.json`.

+#### Edit (2024-04-11)

+- 🧹 Add a `sbom` script to generate Software Bill Of Material according to `package.json`

+- 🧹 Add a `format:check` script to check formatting in CI.

+- 🧹 Add a `lint:check` script to check linting in CI.

+- 🚨 Removed `yarn` in favor of `npm`

+##### About `yarn` vs `npm`

+Disclaimer: I really did not want to make this change, as I think that developers should stick to the technology in place unless there is a very good reason to change.
+After considerations, I think that in this case, the change is justified.

+Many projects now require the generation of a [Software Bill Of Material](https://en.wikipedia.org/wiki/Software_supply_chain) (SBOM) to comply with regulations or to provide transparency to the users.

+Unless paying subscriptions to companies such as `Snyk` or `WhiteSource`, generating a SBOM is not as easy with `yarn` as it is with `npm`.

+For example, [CycloneDx](https://cyclonedx.org/) provides a tool for npm projects but not for Yarn projects (tool for yarn is being developed, and only supports version 4).

+As much as I think that developers should comply with regulations and provide transparency to the users, I think that developers should not invest too much efforts in such activities.

+Switching from `yarn` to `npm` enables SBOM generation without any effort thanks to [cyclonedx-npm](https://www.npmjs.com/package/%40cyclonedx/cyclonedx-npm).

 ### `CarbonEmissionFactor` module

 - ✅ Export the `CarbonEmissionFactorService` class from the `CarbonEmissionFactor` module: